We Got A New Explanation For Who

 14. Why are so many people able to get access to the room someone was murdered in the previous night?

-15. Does Toby realise it's weird he made his ex-girlfriend stay at the hospital to be there when his fiancé wakes up?
+15. Does Toby realize it's weird he made his ex-girlfriend stay at the hospital to be there when his fiancé wakes up?

-16. How did Emily not recognise that the note was written in A's handwriting?
+16. How did Emily not recognize that the note was written in A's handwriting?

 17. Why did Aria agree to come to this weird dinner?
 Going to family dinners with Jason is not the best way to keep your previous secret fling a secret.